 - Laboratory unconfined compression test

-The webinar will provide in depth detail on the topics above and will include discussion on common frustrations with the format.
-It will also aim to blast through misconceptions and explain what incorrect assumptions have and are being made.
-A Q&A will also take place at intervals throughout the webinar, giving all registered attendees the opportunity to ask the AGS Data Management Working Group questions regarding the latest release.
+This webinar replay provides in depth detail on the topics above and includes discussions on common frustrations with the format.
+It also blasts through misconceptions and explains what incorrect assumptions have and are being made.

 Datgel are gINT experts with a 15-year track record delivering gINT Add-In software like the CPT Tool and DGD Tool, and customised Geotechnical data management solutions.
 We also resell Bentley Systems Geotechnical Software range – gINT, Keynetix, Plaxis and SoilVision; and resell Golden Software – including Surfer and Grapher.
 Datgel has been working with AGS Format data starting with our first project in 2005, and today our range of gINT Add-In products are used around the globe to import and export AGS Format – AGS 3.1, AGS 3.1 RTA 1.1, AGS 3.1 (SG), AGS 4.0, Orsted AGS4+, and soon to support AGS 4.1.